-It’s worth taking a few moments to decide exactly where your new freezer is going to go before charging off to buy one.
-It’s not just size and style that make a difference – some freezers can be left out in the cold, while some can’t.
-Having the right space in mind is really important.
+It’s worth taking a few moments to decide exactly where your new freezer is going to go before going to buy one.
+It’s not just size and style that makes a difference – some freezers can be left out in the cold, while some can’t.
+Having the right space in mind is important.

 While this might sound obvious, keeping your freezer away from heat sources is a good idea.

-Don’t keep it next to the cooker or radiator and, if possible, position it so it gets as little direct sunlight as possible.
-This helps the appliance maintain its internal temperature more easily.
-It also means less hot air gets inside the freezer and affects your frozen produce when you open the door.
+Don’t keep it next to the cooker or radiator, and, if possible, position it so that it gets as little direct sunlight as possible.
+This helps the appliance maintain its internal temperature more efficiently.
+It also means less hot air gets inside the freezer, and prevents your frozen produce being affected.

-It sounds strange but a lot of freezers can’t work in temperatures that are too cold.
-This is because moisture builds up inside the freezer, causing damage, or the key components that are outside the freezer, such as the compressor, are not designed to work in the cold.
+It sounds strange, but a lot of freezers can’t work in temperatures that are too cold.
+This is because moisture builds up inside the freezer, causing damage.
+Likewise, the key components that are outside the freezer, such as the compressor, may not be designed to work in the cold.

-When it comes to installing the appliance, make sure there is plenty of room to fully open the door – you don’t want to struggle getting food in and out.
+When it comes to installing the appliance, make sure there is plenty of room to open the door fully – you don’t want to struggle to get food in and out.